tillrueckwart/showcases/src/routes/texts/youth.md

 ---
 title: "Youth Cases"
 date: "2025-10-10"
-excerpt: "In 339 of 2.111 police reports persons aged 18 or younger are involved – either as offenders or as victims.
-They operate in groups, and are individually targeted by aggression.
-They share right-extremist and racist claims, and are devalued by them."
+excerpt: "In 339 of 2.111 police reports, persons aged 18 or younger are involved – either as offenders or as victims.
+They act in groups and are individually targeted by aggression.
+They share right-extremist and racist beliefs, and they are devalued by them.
+They beat, and are beaten.
+In this deep dive, we trace the realities of minors in times of rising extremism— highlighting their role as objects of violence as well as the growing momentum of their radicalization."
 caption: "The visualisation shows all reports that mention the involvement of people aged 18 or below, from 2019 to October 2025"
 viz: fungal
 isPublic: true